1. Economic Injury Disaster Loan Advance Grant

 2. Michigan Small Business Relief Program

 The Michigan Small Business Relief Program is offering $10 million in grants to Michigan-based small businesses.
-Up to $10,000 is available for businesses that can prove considerable losses in revenue due to Covid-19.
+Up to $10,000 is available for companies that can prove considerable losses in revenue due to Covid-19.

 3. Maryland Relief Grant Fund

-Maryland’s Department of Commerce is offering $50 million in grants, with a maximum amount of $10,000 for eligible businesses.
+Maryland’s Department of Commerce offers $50 million in grants, with a maximum amount of $10,000 for eligible businesses.
 Maryland-based businesses with 50 or fewer employees can also apply for loans of up to $50,000 through the state’s $75 million Emergency Relief Loan Fund.

 4. Iowa Small Business Relief Program

 This program offers grants ranging from $5,000 to $25,000, as well as tax deferrals.